 Like Sicilian pizza dough, Neapolitan Pizza flour also needs sugar and salt to make it taste like an ideal bread for toppings.

-To maintain the right balance of pizza flavor, it is advisable to add an adequate amount of sugar and salt.
+To maintain the right balance of pizza flavor, adding an adequate amount of sugar and salt is advisable.
 However, just like Sicilian Pizza, you can add two tablespoons of sugar and salt to the flour for a pizza.

 Yeast is mixed with water and flour that helps the dough to rise.
-It stretches the dough that makes it expand simultaneously, producing flavor and carbon dioxide.
+It stretches the dough, making it expand simultaneously, producing flavor and carbon dioxide.